Attorney/educator Teddy Davis, 36, is the new generation leader running for Los Angeles City Council in District 4.

-Davis was born in Los Feliz to a mother from Mexico and a father from Texas.
+Davis was born and raised in Los Feliz to a mother from Mexico and a father from Texas.
 From nursery through 12th grade, he attended The Buckley School in Sherman Oaks, where he served as student body president and editor-in-chief of The Student Voice newspaper.

 Davis went to college and law school in Washington, DC, earning degrees from Georgetown University's School of Foreign Service and The Catholic University of America's Columbus School of Law.
 He is admitted to the practice of law in the District of Columbia and is a member of the National Hispanic Bar Association.